 However, even then we only showed jigsawed portions of the actor’s face.
 You can see that he’s the young man in the novel, but there is a lack of concrete detail that builds mystery.
 This means that audiences are forced to engage with the trailer by filling in the blanks themselves.

 The Book of All Lovers

-We’ve been told the trailer for Bruno Ribeiro’s poetry collection feels like a Terrence Malick film and dammit we’ll take it.
-The filmmaker’s chose to focus on the warm colors of the robed men to create the image system for the trailer.
+We’ve been told the trailer for Bruno Ribeiro’s poetry collection feels like a Terrence Malick film and dammit we’ll take it!
+The filmmakers chose to focus on the warm colors of the robed men.
+This idea built the foundation of the image system for the trailer.

 Most of the characters are also filmed from behind.
 This means that even partial features are left out.
 Doing so builds intrigue and mystery through images.